The AP Interview: Gov. Wes Moore reflects on first 2 months

 “I received more individual votes for governor than anyone else on these walls,” Moore, a Democrat, said.
 “But I also know that Marylanders didn’t vote for me because they wanted me to make history.
 They voted for me because they believed in our vision.”

 His proposal to extend and expand tax credits for low-income residents is moving forward in the Democratic-controlled Legislature.
-His push for accelerating a minimum age increase to $15 an hour also is advancing but so far without a provision he proposed to create automatic increases in future years to adjust for inflation.
+His push for accelerating a minimum wage increase to $15 an hour also is advancing but so far without a provision he proposed to create automatic increases in future years to adjust for inflation.

 Here’s what the governor had to say some key issues facing the nation and the state he is governing: